 To a 3- or 4-year-old, it may seem that one day is much like the next and that life never changes.
-The preschool years are a good time to introduce the idea that all things change—both nonliving and living (Illinois Early Learning and Development Benchmark 12.A.ECb).
+The preschool years are a good time to introduce the idea that all things change—both nonliving and living.
 Note that some things change slowly and some quickly—that some changes we welcome and some we just accept.
 You can begin with easily observable changes, then introduce the concept of life cycles.

 Nonliving things change.